NQNStudios/dnd-fractive/source/SunlessCitadel.md

 **Bodies.** Investigation reveals that the four goblins have been dead for quite a while, and rats have gnawed at them.
 The bodies have been looted.
-If someone removes the spear pinning the goblin to the wall, the body slumps to reveal Draconic runes on the wall behind it.
-Those who know the Draconic language can read the runes as "Ashardalon."
-**Secret Door.** A trapped secret door leads to [area 5.]({@HiddenRoom}) Finding the door requires a successful **DC 20 Wisdom (Perception) check.** The door opens by way of a masonry
+[If someone removes the spear pinning the goblin to the wall]({@pullspear:inline}) **Secret Door.** A trapped secret door leads to [area 5.]({@HiddenRoom}) Finding the door requires a successful **DC 20 Wisdom (Perception) check.** The door opens by way of a masonry